square/connect-api-examples/connect-examples/v2/node_subscription/README.md

    When creating a subscription, you have the option to either email subscription invoices or charge the customer's card on file and email receipts.
 The sample application is configured as follows:

-    * If you choose a customer without a card on file, the application does not include the card_id field in the `CreateSubscription` request.
+    * If you choose a customer without a card on file, the application does not include the cardId field in the `CreateSubscription` request.
 Square sends the invoice to the customer's email address.
-    * If you choose a customer with a card on file, the application includes the optional `card_id` in the `CreateSubscription` request.
+    * If you choose a customer with a card on file, the application includes the optional `cardId` in the `CreateSubscription` request.
 Square charges the card on file and sends a receipt of the invoice to the customer’s email address.